 The idea of representation is implicit in the symbolic doxology of all these regimes, even to some extent in divine-right (as opposed to propertarian) monarchy—which is perhaps best seen as a sort of proto-democracy.
 Symbolically, the democratic State represents the General Will, the aspirations and needs of the entire community.
 The link between State and People is axiomatic in all democracies.

-Like sausage, the rituals by which this submission is established and renewed rarely reward excessive inspection.
+Like sausage-making, the rituals by which this submission is established and renewed rarely reward excessive inspection.
 Hitler loved his plebiscites, the Americans demand a two-party circus, the Europeans have parliaments and proportional representation, the Soviets got along fine with just one party, the East Germans had various toy oppositions, etc., etc., etc. Frankly, if there is a major categorical distinction here, I just ain’t seeing it.

 The distinction between political and apolitical democracy does not strike me as terribly significant.
 In fact, the latter is probably preferable.
 Certainly all modern democracies have delegated most important tasks to apolitical bureaucrats.
 As James Burnham pointed out 65 years ago, the administrative relevance of elected officials in the Western democracies is steadily decreasing.
 The insane orgiastic elections of the American 19th century are gone.